 Minecraft is a great time-killer game.
 The unique concept of this game has made its way to attract hardcore gamers to try it out once.

-Let’s look at the fundamental difference of each Minecraft version in order to make a way to contrast their features in detail.
+Let’s look at the fundamental difference between each Minecraft version in order to make a way to contrast their features in detail.

 Windows 10 Minecraft

 Windows 10 Minecraft is the PC version of bedrock, as each Minecraft version was named differently, such as Mobile PE (Pocket edition).

 Minecraft for windows is the same as bedrock.
 Call it bedrock or windows 10, it does not matter now.
 Now there are only two versions: bedrock and java.

 So talking about bedrock Minecraft, it has the same game concept, yet too many little in-game changes have been made.
 The important thing about this version is that it supports cross-platform matchmaking.

 It means, the players playing on mobiles PE, windows 10 edition on PC, consoles, raspberry pi, fire TVs, and PSPs can play together in multiplayer mode, only if they are on bedrock Minecraft.